Bartholomey/the_lake_redoubt/julija/16_chapter_sixteen.md

 From my point of view, I did not violate the agreement, as the catastrophe never materialized.
 A court of equals would have to decide!
 And if Julija wants to claim the role of the judge, so can I.

-*Shadowy figure: “Yes, your Redoubt is not merely a shelter; it is also a sealed off court-house in which your case remaines unresolved.”*
+*Shadowy figure: “Yes, your Redoubt is not merely a shelter; it is also a sealed off court-house in which your case remains unresolved.”*

 Yes ...